avengerpenguin/notes/Notes/Mentoring.md

 Hit pause -- Go away and get a valuable response -- say "I don't know"

-Show how to use resources
+Show how to use resources to find things out.

 ## Mentor Better